StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ![Secure Sequence Diagram](/images/toolbox-secure-sequence-diagram.svg)

-The Toolbox comes standard with support for securely programming STM32 processors (the STM32 needs to meet minimum RAM requirements).
-Your implementation might require changes in order to improve security.
+The Toolbox comes standard with support for securely programming STM32 microcontrollers that meet minimum RAM requirements.
+Your implementation might require changes to improve security.
 Support for additional processors requires writing a flash driver using a template project.

 ### What MCUs are Supported?